 Ideally, these lamps are equipped with an adjustable arm that allows the light to be directed exactly where it is needed.
 The light intensity of these lamps should also be dimmable to ensure as little disturbance as possible.

-This provides enough guidance to navigate the room safely, but without being so bright that the sleeping partner is woken up.
-Another option is to set the main lighting in the room so that it can be controlled via a remote control or a smart lighting system lighting system.
+This provides enough guidance to navigate the room safely, but without being so bright as to wake the sleeping partner.
+Another option is to adjust the room's main lighting so that it can be controlled via a remote control or smart lighting system.

-Such systems make it possible to control the light from anywhere in the room without having to get up and also offer the option of saving different lighting scenarios.
+Such systems allow the light to be controlled from anywhere in the room without having to get up and also offer the option of saving different lighting scenarios.

 For example, a "night mode" could be created that activates a very dim light that is sufficient to get around the room safely when needed without disturbing your partner.